Poincar\'e/Koszul Duality for General Operads: Proof of the Main Theorem

-Thus the Koszul duality arrow is an equivalence on layers, and hence an equivalence of towers. \end{proof} As a corollary, we obtain the main theorem. \begin{cor} Let $A$ be a 0-connected $\cal{O}$-algebra in $\msf{Sp}$.
-The Koszul duality arrow
+Here we have used Lemma \ref{cobar comod} and Lemma \ref{bar and left} to say that the right horizontal arrows are equivalences, as indicated.
+The Koszul duality arrow $K$ over the trivial operad is an equivalence by Lemma \ref{linear pkd}.
+Since (\ref{kda}) factors through a series of equivalences, it is an equivalence.

-is an equivalence if and only if the Goodwille tower $(P_\bullet\mrm{Id})A$ of the identity converges. \end{cor} \begin{proof} By Remark \ref{goodwillie}, there is an equivalence of filtrations between $\rho_k$ and the Goodwillie tower of the identity, $P_k\mrm{Id}$.
-By \cite[Lem.
-C.30]{Heuts} the $\tau^{\leq \bullet}$ filtration converges.
-Thus Theorem \ref{level 3} implies that the Koszul duality arrow for $A$ is an equivalence if and only if $(P_\bullet\mrm{Id})A$ converges. \end{proof} In particular, the tower $(P_\bullet\mrm{Id})A$ converges if $A$ is 0-connected by \cite[Thm.
-1.12]{HarperHess}. \begin{rmk} As explained in Remark \ref{bar equiv is our equiv} the restriction of Theorem \ref{level 2}, and hence Theorem \ref{level 3}, from algebras in $\cal{V}$ to algebras in $\msf{Sp}$ as well as the $0$-connected assumption come from the lack of a proof of the full Francis-Gaitsgory conjecture (\ref{fg conj}).
-If the conjecture is proven in full, Theorem \ref{level 3} will hold in the more general context as well.
+Thus the Koszul duality arrow is an equivalence on layers, and hence an equivalence of filtrations. \end{proof} \begin{rmk} Note that we cannot prove this theorem by using the filtration $\rho_\bullet A$ since $\int_M$ does not take fiber sequences of $\mathcal{O}$-algebras to fiber sequences. \end{rmk} As a corollary, we obtain the main theorem.
+Similar to in \cite[Thm.
+2.1.7]{PKD}, we need $\mathcal{V}$ to have a t-structure \cite[Def.
+1.2.1.4]{HA} that is compatible with the symmetric monoidal structure on $\mathcal{V}$ \cite[Ex.
+2.2.1.3]{HA}, is cocomplete (i.e. left complete) \cite[Pg.
+45]{HA}, and for which $\mathcal{V}_{\geq 0}$ is closed under countable products. \begin{cor} Let $\mathcal{V}$ have a cocomplete t-structure that is compatible with the symmetric monoidal structure on $\mathcal{V}$ and for which $\mathcal{V}_{\geq 0}$ is closed under countable products.
+Let $\mathcal{O}\in\msf{Oprd}$ be $(-1)$-connected and $A$ be a 0-connected $\mathcal{O}$-algebra in $\mathcal{V}$.
+Let $M$ be a right $\mathcal{O}$-module in $\msf{Sp}$ that is uniformaly bounded below.
+Then the Koszul duality arrow is an equivalence